Neither parents present at first swim,

 Arm motions awkward, geek-clumsy,

-turbulent thrashed pool, sudsy,
+turbulent limb-thrashed pool sudsy,

-lungfuls of water, Louis unlucky.
+lungfuls of salt-water, Louis unlucky.

-Showers, menacing macho laughs:
+from showers, menacing macho laughs:

-swear-shouting, working class lads;
+swear-shouting sneers, working class lads;

-brutal cold bulk, hated Blackrock baths.
+cold brutal bulk, hated Blackrock baths.

 Final failure at boarding school,